omkarcloud/botasaurus/README.md

 We have created a powerful web driver called `BotasaurusDriver` which provides the following benefits:

-- It is indistinguishable from a real browser, allowing it to pass E-V-E-R-Y bot detection challenge.
+- It is really humanane; looking and working exactly like a real browser, allowing it to access any website.
 - Compared to Selenium and Playwright, it is super fast to launch and use.
 - The API is designed by and for web scrapers, and you will love it.

-Cloudflare is by far the most popular bot detection system on the web.
-So, let's see how Botasaurus can help you access pages protected by various types of Cloudflare challenges.
+Cloudflare is the most popular protection system on the web.
+So, let's see how Botasaurus can help you solve various Cloudflare challenges.

 **Connection Challenge**

-This is the single most popular challenge and requires making a browser-like connection with appropriate headers to the target website.
-It's commonly used to protect:
+This is the single most popular challenge and requires making a browser-like connection with appropriate headers.
+It's commonly used for:
 - Product Pages
 - Blog Pages
 - Search Result Pages